Photos | Comments

-Valletta, located between the two bays, Grand Harbour and Marsamxett Harbour, on the Sciberras Peninsula, is the capital of Malta.
+Valletta, located between the two bays, Grand Harbour and Marsamxett Harbour, on the Sciberras Peninsula, is the capital of Malta, founded after the Great Siege of Malta.
 It is sometimes called an open-air museum, due to the fact that it has a huge concentration of monuments, one of the largest in the world.
 In 1980, the entire city of Valletta was inscribed on the UNESCO World Heritage List.

 Turkish invasion of Gozo

 Nevertheless, Malta’s location in the center of the Mediterranean made it strategically a gateway between East and West, Islam and Christianity.
 At that time, the Turkish corsair Dragut, Admiral of the Ottoman fleet, was a great threat to Christian ships.
 In 1551, he invaded Gozo and took virtually the entire population of the island (about 5,000 people) into captivity.